Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_RP2040/XIAO-RP2040-with-NuttX-RTOS.md

 $ make distclean
 ```

-Now we select the NSH configuration to the seeed-xiao-rp2040 board:
+Now we select the USBNSH configuration to the seeed-xiao-rp2040 board:

 ```
 $ ./tools/configurate.sh seeed-xiao-rp2040:usbnsh
 ```

-Compile de the source code.
+Compile the source code.

 ```
 $  make -j